angular-ui/ui-calendar/README.md

 The ui-calendar directive plays nicely with ng-model.

 An Event Sources objects needs to be created to pass into ng-model.
-This object will be watched for changes and update the calendar accordingly, giving the calendar some Angular Magic.
+This object's values will be watched for changes.
+If a change occurs, then that specific calendar will call the appropriate fullCalendar method.

 The ui-calendar directive expects the eventSources object to be any type allowed in the documentation for the fullcalendar. [docs](http://arshaw.com/fullcalendar/docs/event_data/Event_Source_Object/)
 Note that all calendar options which are functions that are passed into the calendar are wrapped in an apply automatically.

 ## Accessing the calendar object

-To avoid potential issues, by default the calendar object is not available in the parent scope.
-Access the object by declaring a calendar attribute name:
+It is possible to access a specific calendar object by declaring a name for it on the uiCalendar directive.
+In this next line we are naming the calendar 'myCalendar'.
+This will be attached to the uiCalendarConfig constant object, that can be accessed via DI.

     <div ui-calendar="calendarOptions" ng-model="eventSources" calendar="myCalendar">

-Now the calendar object is available in the parent scope:
+Now the calendar object is available in uiCalendarConfig.calendars:

-    $scope.myCalendar.fullCalendar
+    uiCalendarConfig.calendars.myCalendar

 This allows you to declare any number of calendar objects with distinct names.